Fine Art Gallery, Working Studio, and Art Instruction in Birmingham, Alabama

 Gallery hours are: Tues 6-9, Wed 9-9.
 Thurs 9-11 and 4:30-9, Sat 1-4 Please call before coming if you would like to visit outside of these hours.

 Red Dot students range from brand-new beginners to advanced painters and drawers.
 Most of the students featured below have been studying at Red Dot for years.
 Click on the artist's name below for a gallery of each artist's work.
-(More names will be updated soon.)
+Pages are updated regularly, so check back for new work.

 Note to new students: Do not be intimidated.
 Almost all of these artists started with NO experience.